snaik7/salesforce-account-sapi/README.md

 Note that the application is not hosted in the cloud and is currently designed for local use.
 Nevertheless, it can be readily extended to higher environments with minor modifications.

+## Known Issues

+The Postman Collection designed for testing generates random first names, last names, company names, addresses, and cities.
+While executing the tests, certain fields fail the strict validations due to discrepancies between the input data and the validation criteria.
+These failures don't necessarily indicate errors but rather business validation errors arising from mismatched input data and the validation rules in place.

 ## Help

 If you have any issue with running project, please send an email to Author.